sherlock-audit/2023-04-jojo-judging/README.md

 fix link:
 https://github.com/JOJOexchange/smart-contract-EVM/commit/78c53b4721ae7bb97fb922f78342d0ee4a1825dd

+**IAm0x52**

+Fix looks good.
+Since the order has been changed, clearing bad debt on the insurance account will result it in still having the same debt before and after the call

 # Issue M-4: Unable to liquidate USDC blacklisted user's loan due to transferring leftover collateral back in USDC